There are lots of people that wake up after a night out and drop an effervescent vitamin C tablet in water to drink as a remedy for hangovers.

 Does Vitamin C help hangovers?

-So, can vitamin C help counteract some of the damaging effects of drinking alcohol?
+Can vitamin C help counteract the effects of alcohol?
+It’s unlikely for a single vitamin to achieve this.

 Vitamin C and alcohol metabolism